-The 2018 Boston Marathon will take place on Monday, April 16, 2018.
+The 2019 Boston Marathon will take place on Monday, April 15th 2019.
 Below is the course map.
-For race highlights, including places to eat, things to see and do while in Boston for the marathon, please check out this post in my blog.
-Fingers crossed I will be running the 2018 Boston Marathon!
-This will be the last marathon I have to complete in the Abbott World Marathon Majors.
+For race highlights, including places to eat, things to see and do while in Boston for the marathon, please check out these posts in my blog: Boston Marathon Travel Tips & Highlights of the Tokyo, Boston & London Marathons.
+This was my last World Marathon Majors race.
+Read my post 10 Things I Did to Qualify for the Boston Marathon and A Letter from Hopkinton.

 If you want to know your chances of getting into the Boston Marathon, read this by the Boston Athletic Association.
 If you're interested in running the Boston Marathon and have questions about the process, read my article titled How to Get Into an Abbott World Marathon Major.